Here is our list of the best leadership activities for workplaces.

 Leadership activities are training, challenges, and games great for employee development and building team spirit.
 Examples include leadership races, marshmallow challenges, and drawing communication.
 These activities aim to develop participants’ leadership skills like communication skills, creativity, and critical thinking.

 These exercises are in-person versions of virtual leadership activities and examples of professional development ideas.
-The goal of these games is to help employees develop and hone leadership skills.
+The goal of these games is to help employees become good leaders, do leadership training, and hone leadership skills.

 This list includes: